Singapore landscape

 City & Housing Tips

-Singapore is compact and most condos allow cats (HDB flats officially do not permit cats, though enforcement varies).
-Private condos and landed properties are cat-friendly.
+Singapore is compact and most condos allow cats.
+Since 1 September 2024, cats are officially permitted in HDB flats under the Cat Management Framework jointly implemented by AVS and HDB — up to two cats per flat (alongside one dog of an approved breed).
+Cat owners must microchip and license their cats; the transition period for licensing runs until 31 August 2026.
+Private condos and landed properties are also cat-friendly.
 The island has excellent veterinary care and numerous pet shops.
 Search PropertyGuru for pet-friendly rentals.
 Singapore's climate is tropical — air conditioning is essential for cat comfort.

 Vets & Common Parasites